yeeland/oui/CONTRIBUTING.md

 ### Releasing a beta version?

-Instead of merging into `master`, work on `devel` and update the `CHANGELOG.md` with your version number (example: `13.0.0-beta.1`).
+Instead of merging into `master`, work on `devel` and update both the `CHANGELOG.md` and `package.json` with your version number (example: `13.0.0-beta.1`).
 Commit the changes on `devel` and run `git tag -a v13.0.0-beta.1 -m "13.0.0-beta.1"` replacing the version string with your version.
 Release it with `git push && git push --tags`.

 Travis CI will publish the React documentation online and upload the compiled CSS files to OUI's CDN.
 It _will not_ publish beta releases to NPM automatically.
 That can be done with this command: `npm publish --tag oui-react`.
 Replace `oui-react` with a tag name for your release.
 It can't be a valid SemVer version.